IowaFP/Rosi/README.md

 # Rose by Example

 This section gives a brief overview of the Rose language, via a series of (hopefully illustrative) examples.
 These examples are drawn from the papers listed above.
+Following this, we give an (admittedly terse) summary of the formal syntax of the langauge.

 ## Wand's problem